alsinjari381/Pokedex/README.md

 ![image](https://user-images.githubusercontent.com/76085879/111940932-2cb4cb80-8a8d-11eb-9e4e-ee464433c438.png)

 The program searches an SQLite database and recovers the weaknesses & resistances of a Pokemon.
+The database is constructed by running the Database Constructor Python script, which scrapes pokemondb.net and creates a database from the subsequent information.
 If you press "Enable Gameplay"...

 ![image](https://user-images.githubusercontent.com/76085879/111940981-48b86d00-8a8d-11eb-886c-38bed465e643.png)